 Participants then move on to Mysore and spend the weekend soaking up one of India’s most beautiful cities, before travelling down the coast for week 2.

 + Week 2

-Sunday afternoon, the team departs Mysore for the beauty of Ooty where they’ll take a scenic train ride through Indian hillsides, peppered with multicoloured houses, before heading for majestic Munnar.
-Here, they will get physical taking a trek up to the clouds or exploring a colonial tea plantation.
+Sunday afternoon, the team departs Mysore for the beauty of Ooty where they’ll take a scenic train ride through Indian hillsides, peppered with multicoloured houses, before heading for majestic Wayanad.
+Here, they will explore the gorgeous Indian mountains and take part in treks.

 The next stop over on the itinerary is Cochin, where participants will get acquainted with their Indian host family before heading out to explore the markets.
 Finally, the team will end their program in gorgeous Aleppy, sailing on the famous Kerala backwaters on a houseboat, before heading back home or onto further destinations.

 Where will they be living?